-★12 chosen from Finance Honors required courses (See Notes 4 and 5)
+- ★12 chosen from Finance Honors required courses (See Notes 4 and 5) - ★3 in electives outside Business (See Notes 1 and 5)

-★3 in FIN at the 700-level
+★3 in FIN at the 600-level (See Note 6)

-\bigstar 15 chosen from Finance Honors required courses (See Notes 4 and 5)
+★15 chosen from Finance Honors required courses (See Notes 4 and 5)

 - (1) See §64.1.4. - (2) Generally, MATH 115 should be taken prior to entry to the Honors program. - (3) Recommended to be taken in Fall Term. - (4) Finance Honors courses include all 400-level FIN courses, and other courses designated by the Department consistent with the Finance stream chosen by the student.
-Consult the Department for appropriate courses. - (5) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.
+Consult the Department for appropriate courses. - (5) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business - (6) An Individual Research Project (FIN 495) can be substituted for the 600-level FIN course.